VernitaJ/car_simulation/README.md

 As you can see in the menu, the smartbil features 3 different game modes.
 So let’s go over them briefly:

-Racing map - Bring out the competitive side of yourself!
+__Racing map__ - Bring out the competitive side of yourself!
 In a time-trial manner race against bot cars and get the best possible time!

 ![Race Map](/images/racemap.PNG)

-Practice map - Perfect to get the hang of the controls in an environment that lets you roam freely.
+__Practice map__ - Perfect to get the hang of the controls in an environment that lets you roam freely.
 Enjoy the open city-scape and get good!

 ![Practice Map](/images/citymap.PNG)

-Monster map - For all you horror game fans!
+__Monster map__ - For all you horror game fans!
 We bring you a hair-raising adventure through a dark dungeon with a monster chasing you.
 Try to survive and drive away for as long as possible before your health has depleted and the monster wins!

 ![Horror Map](/images/horrormap.PNG)

 Now let’s go over the controls for the car:

-Joystick - The app features a joystick for that authentic gaming feel, and this is featured both on mobile and desktop but will offer a better experience on mobile with a touch-screen.
+__Joystick__ - The app features a joystick for that authentic gaming feel, and this is featured both on mobile and desktop but will offer a better experience on mobile with a touch-screen.
 Just simply point the joystick in the direction you want to go and the car will follow.

-Keyboard - You can also choose to control the car with the arrow keys as well as WASD if you would like, this is recommended for desktop usage.
+__Keyboard__ - You can also choose to control the car with the arrow keys as well as WASD if you would like, this is recommended for desktop usage.

-Discord - The app also features controlling of the car via a Discord bot!
+__Discord__ - The app also features controlling of the car via a Discord bot!
 This does require some setting up though, here’s how:

-Create a developer discord account and generate a token (this token will allow interaction with Discord API which is needed to invite to discord)
+1. Create a developer discord account and generate a token (this token will allow interaction with Discord API which is needed to invite to discord)
-Add the token to the Discord python code as environment variable Run script for main Discord bot
+2. Add the token to the Discord python code as environment variable
+3. Run script for main Discord bot
-Invite the bot to a server (this is obtained from the aforementioned developer guide) Type .help to see the commands for running.
+4. Invite the bot to a server (this is obtained from the aforementioned developer guide)
+5. Type .help to see all the commands for running.

-Next up we have different difficulties to choose from, here’s what they all mean:
+Next up we have different _difficulties_ to choose from, here’s what they all mean:

-Easy - Drive around with boosts on full power and on full speed Medium - Boosts have less power and is slightly slower than easy Hard - Boosts have been completely taken away and drive is slower BossMode - No boosts and slower
+__Easy__ - Drive around with boosts on full power and on full speed

+__Medium__ - Boosts have less power and is slightly slower than easy

+__Hard__ - Boosts have been completely taken away and drive is slower

+__BossMode__ - No boosts and slower

-Extreme - Once again, drive slower.
+__Extreme__ - Once again, drive slower.
 Now boosts send you backwards, meaning it takes some skill to avoid them in order to get a good time.

 To change difficulty, go to the main menu and click the dropdown and simply choose the difficulty you want, then choose a map.

-Next up we have the leaderboard, this is where you can compare your times recorded in the different maps with your friends.
+Next up we have the _leaderboard_, this is where you can compare your times recorded in the different maps with your friends.
 Try to make it to the top with ! (and then gain bragging rights amongst your friends).

 ![Leaderboard](/images/leaderboard.PNG)

-You can also view all your own recorded times in the separate Race Times page.
+You can also view all your own recorded times in the separate _Race Times_ page.

 ![Times](/images/times.PNG)